microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 devtunnel create hr-mcp-@lab.User.Id -a --host-header unchanged --expiration 2h
 ```

+> [!TIP]
+> The above command creates a new anonymous (-a) dev tunnel with name "hr-mcp-@lab.User.Id" that lasts 2 hours (--expiration 2h) and that preserves the original HTTP Host header when forwarding requests (--host-header unchanged).

 In case you see an error like *"Tunnel service error: Conflict with existing entity.
 Retry tunnel operation."* it means that your devtunnel name is already allocated by someone else.
 Simply update the name in all the devtunnel commands trying to find a unique name.

 ```
 devtunnel port create hr-mcp-@lab.User.Id -p 47002
 ```

+> [!TIP]
+> The above command creates a port mapping for local port 47002 (-p 47002) in the existing dev tunnel.

 ```
 devtunnel host hr-mcp-@lab.User.Id
 ```

+> [!TIP]
+> The above command starts actively hosting the dev tunnel, listening for requests on a public URL and forwarding traffic to localhost accordingly to the previous settings.

 The command line will display the connection information, such as: